Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Methodology

-However, as Example \ref{exmp:first} with Figure \ref{fig:bcnn-main} shows above, once the training margin distribution is uniformly improved, dynamic of training margin error fails to detect the minimum of generalization error in the early stage.
-This is because when network structure becomes complex enough, the training margin distribution could be more easily improved.
-In this case although both $1/\Delta$ and training margins $\eP_n [\zeta(\nf_t(x_i),y_i)<\gamma]$ are reduced, the restricted Rademacher complexity $\RC_{n}(\gH_1)$ in Theorem \ref{thm:marg-err} will blow up such that it is invalid to bound the generalization error using merely the training margins.
-In this case, the generalization error may overfit while training margins can not show it.
+However, such a strategy may fail.
+As shown by Example \ref{exmp:first} with Figure \ref{fig:bcnn-main} above, once the training margin distribution is uniformly improved, dynamic of training margin error fails to capture the change point (minimum) of generalization error in the early stage.
+This is because when network structure becomes complex and over-expressive enough against the data, the training margin distribution could be more easily improved.
+In this case the restricted Rademacher complexity $\RC_{n}(\gH_1)$ in Theorem \ref{thm:marg-err} will blow up such that it is invalid to bound the generalization error using merely the training margins, $\eP_n [\zeta(\nf_t(x_i),y_i)<\gamma]$, despite it is reduced in training.
 This is exactly the same observation in \cite{Breiman99} to doubt the margin theory in boosting type algorithms.
-More detailed discussions will be given in Section \ref{sect:over}.
+More detailed discussions will be given in Section \ref{sect:over} with experiments.